CESA EAL Data Collection

 Collection and Analysis of Data

-The EAL learner data for students in all year levels (R-12) is due for collection on Tuesday 21st July 2020 (Week 1, term 3) via ceSIS or ceSIM, depending on which student information system your school uses.
-See the ceSIS process guide for principals.
-Data can be analysed using the reports in the EAL Data Analysis Tool (EALDAT).
+The EALD learner data for students in all year levels (R-12) is due for collection on Tuesday 22nd July 2021 (Week 1, term 3) via ceSIS or ceSIM, depending on which student information system your school uses.
+See the ceSIS process guide pages 5-6 for principals.
+Data can be analysed using the reports in the BI Reports for Schools.

 System data will be analysed and allocations made accordingly.
-As there is a fixed pool of funds, each school’s EAL level of need will be determined relative to all other schools submitting data.
+As there is a fixed pool of funds, each school’s EALD level of need will be determined relative to all other schools submitting data.

-For further information or advice regarding the EAL data collection process please contact Chris Payne: firstname.lastname@example.org or 8301 6613
+For further information or advice regarding the EALD data collection process please contact Chris Payne: firstname.lastname@example.org or 8301 6613

 Please note that international students cannot be considered for EAL support.